The Artifactory Upgrade Failed – What Next?

 ### Artifactory successfully started (43.224 seconds) ###

-If you see the above ASCII text, the application should have started and all is well.
+If you see the ASCII text above, your application should have started properly.

 Troubleshooting Upgrade Problems

-If Artifactory is not starting, the first step is to not panic.
-If this is an HA cluster, the remaining secondary nodes should still be running on the old version with no primary.
+If Artifactory will not start, don't panic.
+If this is an HA cluster, your remaining secondary nodes should still be running with no primary on the old version.
 If this is a standalone Artifactory Pro instance, there should be a maintenance window in place and users should expect an outage during this period of time.

 Troubleshooting Stage 1 – "service artifactory start" did not work

-If you see a Systemd error when trying to start Artifactory, the first step is to make sure this is a real error.
-Sometimes an upgrade will cause the Linux Systemd to report an error when the Tomcat server started anyway:
+If you see a Systemd error when trying to start Artifactory, first make sure this is a real error.
+Sometimes an upgrade will cause your Linux Systemd to report an error when the Tomcat server started anyway:

 Job for artifactory.service failed because the control process exited with error code.